jimmyvanhest/qt6-skeleton/README.md

 A skeleton project for Qt 6 which supports linux/windows/macos/android/ios/web

-In Makefile change PROJECT_NAME to whatever you want.
+In Makefile change project variables to whatever you want.

 # Linux

 ## Requirements
-system packages
+System packages
  - g++
  - qmake6
  - qml6-module-qtqml-workerscript